 All pupils engage in three hours of physical education per week.
 One hour is delivered as a PE lesson and focuses on general health related fitness.
 Two hours are then delivered as a games lesson, for the whole cohort, where pupils are offered a selection of sports and activities to choose from including competitive and non-competitive activities to promote a healthy lifestyle.

-ICT is integrated across the curriculum, rather than being studied as one subject.
+ICT is integrated across the curriculum, as well as being taught as a separate subject in KS3.
+We offer GCSE Computer Science when pupils reach KS4.
 A technician is always on hand to offer technical support in the classroom.

 Religious Education is not covered as part of the routinely taught weekly curriculum.
 Instead we hold dedicated days, every half term, for all year groups to explore elements of faith.
 The use of whole day approaches helps to encourage community involvement as well as allowing off-Island trips without disrupting the delivery of the academic programme.